hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 > Note that Tasking Manager **cannot host custom imagery**, it needs to be hosted externally and linked using a TMS URL.
 If you are happy with your imagery being open for use please consider using [OpenAerialMap](https://openaerialmap.org/) to host your imagery.

 License - Optionally, if there is a specific license required for the mappers to accept when using the imagery, you can select it here.
-For example, for Maxar imagery this is 'DigitalGlobe Satellite EULA'.
 If you need a license that is not available, you can contact an administrator for the Tasking Manager installation and ask them to add it.

 ### Permissions